 - A. Governing Law and Venue: This Contract has been negotiated and executed in the state of California and shall be governed by and construed under the laws of the state of California.
 In the event of any legal action to enforce or interpret this Contract, the sole and exclusive venue shall be a court of competent jurisdiction located in Orange County, California, and the parties hereto agree to and do hereby submit to the jurisdiction of such court, notwithstanding Code of Civil Procedure Section 394.
-Furthermore, the parties specifically agree to waive any and all rights to request that an action be transferred for adjudication to another county. - B. Entire Contract: This Contract contains the entire Contract between the parties with respect to the matters herein, and there are no restrictions, promises, warranties or undertakings other than those set forth herein or referred to herein.
-No exceptions, alternatives, substitutes or revisions are valid or binding on County unless authorized by County in writing.
-Electronic acceptance of any additional terms, conditions or supplemental Contracts by any County employee or agent, including but not limited to installers of software, shall not be valid or binding on County unless accepted in writing by County's Purchasing Agent or designee. - C. Amendments: No alteration or variation of the terms of this Contract shall be valid unless made in writing and signed by the parties; no oral understanding or agreement not incorporated herein shall be binding on either of the parties; and no exceptions, alternatives, substitutes or revisions are valid or binding on County unless authorized by County in writing. - D. Taxes: Unless otherwise provided herein or by law, price quoted does not include California state sales or use tax.
+Furthermore, the parties specifically agree to waive any and all rights to request that an action be transferred for adjudication to another county. - B. Entire Contract: This Contract contains the entire contract between the parties with respect to the matters herein, and there are no restrictions, promises, warranties or undertakings other than those set forth herein or referred to herein.
+Electronic acceptance of any additional terms, conditions or supplemental contracts by any County employee or agent, including but not limited to installers of software, shall not be valid or binding on County unless accepted in writing by County's Purchasing Agent or designee. - C. Amendments: No alteration or variation of the terms of this Contract shall be valid unless made in writing and signed by the parties; no oral understanding or agreement not incorporated herein shall be binding on either of the parties; and no exceptions, alternatives, substitutes or revisions are valid or binding on County unless authorized by County in writing. - D. Taxes: Unless otherwise provided herein or by law, the price stated in this Contract does not include California state sales or use tax.
 Out-of-state Contractors shall indicate California Board of Equalization permit number and sales permit number on invoices, if California sales tax is added and collectable.
 If no permit numbers are shown, sales tax will be deducted from payment.
-The Auditor-Controller will then pay use tax directly to the State of California in lieu of payment of sales tax to the Contractor. - E. Delivery: Time of delivery of goods or services is of the essence in this Contract.
-County reserves the right to refuse any goods or services and to cancel all or any part of the goods not conforming to applicable specifications, drawings, samples or descriptions or services that do not conform to the prescribed statement of work.
+The Auditor-Controller will then pay use tax directly to the State of California in lieu of payment of sales tax to Contractor. - E. Delivery: Time of delivery of goods or services is of the essence in this Contract.
+County reserves the right to refuse any goods or services and to cancel all or any part of the goods not conforming to applicable specifications, drawings, samples or descriptions or services that do not conform to the prescribed scope of work.
 Acceptance of any part of the order for goods shall not bind County to accept future shipments nor deprive it of the right to return goods already accepted at Contractor's expense.
 Over shipments and under shipments of goods shall be only as agreed to in writing by County.
-Delivery shall not be
+Delivery shall not be deemed to be complete until all goods or services have actually been received and accepted in writing by County. - F. Acceptance Payment: Unless otherwise agreed to in writing by County, 1) acceptance shall not be deemed complete unless in writing and until all the goods/services have actually been received, inspected, and tested to the satisfaction of County, and 2) payment shall be made in accordance with Attachment B, Compensation and Invoicing.